Employer of Record

 Provident Funds

-These employer-sponsored retirement plans allow both employers and employees to contribute a portion of the salary toward retirement savings, promoting financial security.
+These employer-sponsored retirement plans allow both employers and employees to contribute a portion of salary toward retirement savings, promoting financial security.

 Work Permit in Bangladesh